GateraGael/StatsBombOpenData---ArsenalUndefeated_LSTMNeuralNets/README.md

 Link: [StatsBomb OpenData Github](https://github.com/statsbomb/open-data)

 I have been an Arsenal fan for longtime and naturally I chose to find the data that took me back to long lost glory days.
-Created an LSTM Binary Sequence to Sequence model prediction that attempts at taking a previous match week results to predict either a win or a draw.
+So far I created an LSTM Binary Sequence to Sequence model prediction that attempts at taking a previous match week results to predict either a win or a draw.

 ![](./images/arsenal-invincibles.jpg)